pyeventsourcing/esdbclient/README.md

 is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.

+This method also has an optional `credentials` argument, which can be used to override call credentials derived from the connection string URI.

+The example below lists all the existing persistent subscriptions.

 ```python
 subscriptions = client.list_subscriptions()
 ```